Atharva-Mendhulkar/voicepoc/Readme.md

 Defines four services:

-**livekit** — The WebRTC SFU.
+**livekit** - The WebRTC SFU.
 Handles all real-time audio routing between the browser and your agent.
 Runs in `--dev` mode which auto-accepts the dev API keys defined in `livekit.yaml`.
 Exposes 7880 (HTTP/WS), 7881 (TCP RTC), 7882/udp (UDP RTC).

-**redis** — Session state store.
+**redis** - Session state store.
 Currently used for pub/sub scaffolding.
-In this POC it's mostly a placeholder — the session registry lives in-memory in `main.py`.
+In this POC it's mostly a placeholder.
+The session registry lives in-memory in `main.py`.
 When you scale to multiple agent replicas, you'll move the registry here.

-**agent** — The FastAPI + Pipecat Python service.
+**agent** - The FastAPI + Pipecat Python service.
 This is the brain.
 It mounts the `./services/agent` directory as a volume, so code changes hot-reload via uvicorn without rebuilding the image.

-**frontend** — A plain nginx container serving the single `index.html`.
+**frontend** - A plain nginx container serving the single `index.html`.
 No build step needed.
 If you modify `index.html`, nginx picks up changes immediately.

 ### `infra/livekit.yaml`

 LiveKit server configuration for local development.
 Key settings:

-- `keys: devkey: devsecret` — the dev API key pair.
+- `keys: devkey: devsecret` - the dev API key pair.
 These must match `LIVEKIT_API_KEY` and `LIVEKIT_API_SECRET` in `.env`
-- `rtc.use_external_ip: false` — critical for local dev; prevents LiveKit from trying to discover a public IP
+- `rtc.use_external_ip: false` - critical for local dev; prevents LiveKit from trying to discover a public IP
-- `interfaces` — lists network interfaces for ICE candidate gathering.
+- `interfaces` - lists network interfaces for ICE candidate gathering.
 Add your machine's interface name if WebRTC connection fails
-- `turn.enabled: false` — TURN relay is not needed on localhost
+- `turn.enabled: false` - TURN relay is not needed on localhost

 For production, you will replace this file with a config that enables TURN, sets a real domain, and uses proper key rotation.